 We have an exceptional group of well-trained and enthusiastic academic otolaryngology faculty at the George Washington University Medical Faculty Associates and the Children’s National Health Center.
 All the subspecialties of otolaryngology – head and neck surgery are well represented.
 We have full accreditation from the ACGME Otolaryngology RRC.

 One year of "general surgery" at GW SMHS is required followed by four years of dedicated otolaryngology training.
 Your intern year is now controlled by otolaryngology and you will rotate for six months on the GW Otolaryngology service.
 Useful off-service intern rotations will include anesthesia, intensive care, neurosurgery, and neuroradiology.
 In order to cover every aspect of academic and community otolaryngology, PGY-2 to PGY-5 residents rotate at four sites:

-- The George Washington University Hospital/Center for Cosmetic Surgery
+- The George Washington University Hospital

 - Children’s National Health Center